paulwrubel/stroll/README.md

 > Shucks.
 You've lost count of your steps.
 Well, there's nowhere to go but forwards now!
 You hastily scribble out your old tallies, ready to start anew.

-The zero point, `z`, will reset the count on the current page to 0.
+The zero point, `Z`, will reset the count on the current page to 0.

 ### Prepared Notes